aorogat/Data-Science-and-Software-Engineering/Developer/README.md

 Java Developer differs from Software Engineer.
 While a Java developer is directed entirely on application development that uses the Java language, a Software Engineer is working on all stages of software engineering like Requirements Analysis, Design, Development, Testing and Maintenance with multiple languages that may not be Java-based.
 ## Programming series
 #### 1- Programming Level (0) [\[Youtube Playlist\]](https://www.youtube.com/playlist?list=PL73bE5x5W-IDgkSxUQx9GCv0vBQPjBNuJ)
 In this level, you will learn the fundamental of programming in general without writing specific programming language codes.
+The topics covered are
+`Problems and Computational Problems`,
+`Computer operations: Read-Processing-Write`,
+`Algorithms: Pseudo Code and Flowchar`,
+`Operators`,
+`Statements and Expressions`,
+`IF-For-While statemets`,
+`Function and Fuction-calling Statement`,
+`Programming Languages, Syntax, IDE and Compiler`.
 After that course, you will have enough knowledge about what is meant by a programming language (e.g. concepts and tools[IDE]) and choose the suitable programming language for your needs.

 #### 2- Java - Level (1), Basics  [\[Youtube Playlist\]](https://www.youtube.com/playlist?list=PL73bE5x5W-IDK_ksDRHQRDW_7qvUAWgfy)
-In this level, you will apply all the concepts of programming level 0.
+In this level, you will apply all the concepts of Procedural Programming.
+These topics are
+`Writing and reading the data`,
+`If Statement`,
+`Swithh Statement`,
+`For-loop Statement`,
+`While-loop Statement`,
+`Arrays`,
+`Function and Fuction-calling Statement`,
+`Method Overloading`.
 At the end of this level, there is a project about ATM which helps you to apply such concepts and think in the level of components (functions).

 #### 3- Java - Level (2), OOP [\[Youtube Playlist\]](https://www.youtube.com/playlist?list=PL73bE5x5W-IDXOPAssRtlfJzh_Dbl9wxL)
 In this level, you will learn the concepts of Object-Oriented Programming (OOP) to be able to organize larger projects.
 These concepts are
-* Classes and Objects
-* Encapsulation
-* Composition
-* Inheritance
-* Casting
-* Polymorphism
-* Abstraction
-* Interfaces
+`Classes and Objects`,
+`Encapsulation`,
+`Composition`,
+`Inheritance`,
+`Casting`,
+`Polymorphism`,
+`Abstraction`,
+`Interfaces`.
 There is a project at the end in which you will apply all the concepts of OOP.

 #### 4- Java - Level (3), Tricks [\[Youtube Playlist\]]()